 NOTES TO EDITORS

-fastjet acquired FedAir, which provides unscheduled shuttle and charter services to the game lodges in the Southern Africa region, in October 2018.
+In October 2018, fastjet acquired an interest in FedAir, which provides unscheduled shuttle and charter services to the game lodges in the Southern Africa region.

 Since commencing operations fastjet has flown over 3.5 million passengers and has established itself as a punctual, reliable, and affordable airline, with value-added services inclusive of free baggage allowance(s), airport lounge access, dedicated check-in and more according to the new fare attributes introduced across their network.